-School Psychologist Duties
+School Psychologist Job Duties

-School psychologists are one of the most specialized groups of personnel in the school system, and have a very important and unique duty that contributes directly to the smooth functioning of the school as a whole.
-School psychologists must use their expertise with behavior, mental health and learning patterns to help children succeed and teachers educate.
-The school psychologist will work between the administrators, teachers, students and parents to create successful and supportive learning environments where all can thrive.
+Professionals in school psychologist jobs make up the most specialized groups of personnel in the school system and have a very important and unique duty that contributes directly to the smooth functioning of the school as a whole.
+With a school psychology job, individuals must use their expertise with behavior, mental health and learning patterns to help children succeed and teachers educate.
+In a school psychologist job, you will work between the administrators, teachers, students and parents to create successful and supportive learning environments where all can thrive.

-School Psychologist Education Requirements
+School Psychologist Job Requirements

 Those who want to apply for psychologist jobs in schools can receive specialized graduate preparation training that provides coursework that is relevant to the specific area of psychology in education.
 After achieving the necessary degrees, a school psychologist must have a specialist-level degree or a doctoral degree.
-They must also complete a 1200-hour long supervised internship at an available facility or school.
+They must also complete a 1,200-hour-long supervised internship at an available facility or school.
 Plus, they must pass the required state credential tests as well as become certified by the National School Psychology Board.

 School Psychologist Job Market

-School Psychologist Teletherapy Jobs
+Remote School Psychologist Jobs